Providing "earn while you learn" opportunities in healthcare

-In partnership with the Colorado Department of Higher Education (CDHE) and the Colorado Department of Labor and Employment (CDLE), and the Colorado Workforce Development Council (CWDC), CCCS colleges, Emily Griffith Technical College, Aims Community College, and Colorado State University will work with business and industry to design a curriculum that meets the needs of today’s growing healthcare system.
+In partnership with the Colorado Department of Higher Education (CDHE) and the Colorado Department of Labor and Employment (CDLE), and the Colorado Workforce Development Council (CWDC), CCCS colleges, Emily Griffith Technical College, and Pickens Technical College will work with business and industry to design a curriculum that meets the needs of today’s growing healthcare system.

 Initial industry partners include the following: Centura Health, Colorado Rural Health Center, HealthONE, Kaiser Permanente, National Healthcareer Association, and UCHealth.

-Of the $12 million award, CCCS was awarded an approximately nine million dollar sub-award to invest in the following three areas:
+Of the $12 million award, CCCS was awarded an approximately $9 million sub-award to invest in the following three areas:

 Program development/maintenance applications have launched, with initial awards supporting the following occupations, partnerships, and program development: